univec-ai/postvec/web/docs/install/docker.md

 ## Diagnose inside the image

-The official PostgreSQL image is not `postgresql-common`, so plain `postvec doctor` finds no cluster.
+The official PostgreSQL image is not `postgresql-common`, so a plain `postvec doctor` finds no cluster.

 ```bash